proprowataya/calc4/README.md

 # The Calc4 Programming Language

-Calc4 is a programming language where everything in its code is an operator.
+Calc4 is a programming language in which everything in the code is an operator.

 ## Try It Out

-To try Calc4 via your web browser, please visit [Try Calc4](https://proprowataya.github.io/calc4/).
-This website allows you to run the Calc4 source code you type on the fly.
+To try Calc4 in your web browser, please visit [Try Calc4](https://proprowataya.github.io/calc4/).
+On this site, you can run Calc4 code as you type.

 ## Overview

 The design of Calc4 is inspired by calculators.
-Calc4 allows you to program as if you were pressing the calculator's buttons.
-First of all, look at the next examples of Calc4 programs.
+Calc4 lets you program as if you were pressing the calculator's buttons.
+First, look at the following examples of Calc4 programs.

-* Arithmetic operation
+* Arithmetic operations
     ```
     46 + 2
     ```